Difference between Primary key and Unique key

 Key Differences Between Primary key and Unique key:

-- Primary key will not accept NULL values whereas Unique key can accept one NULL value.
+Primary key will not accept NULL values whereas Unique key can accept NULL values.

 - A Clustered index automatically created when a primary key is defined whereas Unique key generates the non-clustered index.